On algebraic central division algebras over Henselian fields of finite absolute Brauer $p$-dimensions and residually arithmetic type: Statements of the main results

+The conditions of Lemma \ref{lemm3.3} ensure that dim$(K _{\rm sol}) \le 1$ (see Lemmas \ref{lemm6.4} and \ref{lemm6.5} below); hence, by Lemma \ref{lemm5.1}, a finite extension $E _{p}$ of $K$ in $K _{\rm sep}$ is a $p$-splitting field of $R/K$, for some $p \in \mathbb{P}$, if and only if $p \nmid [E _{p}(\rho _{p})\colon E _{p}]$, for any element $\rho _{p}$ of the underlying division $E _{p}$-algebra $\mathcal{R}_{p}$ of $R \otimes _{K} E _{p}$.
+This plays an essential role in the proofs of Lemma \ref{lemm3.3} and our main theorems.
+Note also that, in the setting of Conjecture \ref{conj2.3}, it is unknown whether there exist $p$-splitting fields $E _{p}$, $p \in \mathbb{P}$, of $R/K$, such that $E _{p} \subseteq K(p)$, for each $p$.
+In view of Proposition \ref{prop2.1} and \cite[Conjecture~1]{Me} (noted at the end of \cite[Ch.
+15]{P}), and since Questions \ref{ques2.4} are open, the answer is affirmative in all presently known cases.
+When $R$ is LFD and $K$ contains a primitive $p$-th root of unity, for each $p \in \mathbb{P}_{K}$, such an answer follows from Proposition \ref{prop2.1}, combined with Albert's theory of $q$-algebras over fields of characteristic $q > 0$ (cf. \cite[Ch.
+VII, Theorem~28]{A1}), and the Merkur'ev-Suslin theorem \cite[(16.1)]{MS} (see also \cite[Theorem~9.1.4 and Ch.
+8]{GiSz}, respectively).

-The earliest draft of this paper is contained in the manuscript \cite{Ch2}.
-Here we extend the scope of results of \cite{Ch2}, obtained before the theory of division algebras over Henselian fields in \cite{JW}, and the progress in absolute Brauer $p$-dimensions made in \cite{Mat}, \cite{PS} and other papers allowed us to consider the topic of the present research in the desired generality (including, for example, $m$-dimensional local fields which are not of arithmetic type, in the sense of Definition~2, for any $m \ge 2$, see Lemmas \ref{lemm4.8}, \ref{lemm7.4} and Remark \ref{rema7.5}).
+The earliest draft of this paper is contained in the manuscript \cite{Ch1}.
+Here we extend the scope of results of \cite{Ch1}, relying on the theory of division algebras over Henselian fields, developed in \cite{JW}, and on the contribution to absolute Brauer $p$-dimensions made in \cite{Mat}, \cite{PS} and other papers.
+The progress of the research in these areas allows us to consider the topic of the present paper in the desired generality; for example, Theorem \ref{theo3.1} applies to $m$-local fields with finite $m$-th residue fields, which are not of arithmetic type, in the sense of Definition~1, for any $m \ge 2$ (see Lemmas \ref{lemm4.8}, \ref{lemm7.4} and page \pageref{7.5}).